 Proximal neuropathy (diabetic polyradiculopathy)

-Instead of affecting the ends of nerves in the feet, legs, hands and arms, like peripheral neuropathy, proximal neuropathy affects nerves in the thighs, hips, buttocks or legs.
-Also called diabetic amyotrophy, this condition is more common in people who have type 2 diabetes and in older adults.
+Unlike peripheral neuropathy, which affects the ends of nerves in the feet, legs, hands and arms, proximal neuropathy affects nerves in the thighs, hips, buttocks or legs.
+This condition is more common in people who have type 2 diabetes and in older adults.

-- Sudden, severe pain in your hip and thigh or buttock
+- Severe pain in the buttock, hip or thigh

 - Difficulty rising from a sitting position

-Mononeuropathy involves damage to a specific nerve.
-The nerve may be in the face, torso or leg.
+Mononeuropathy involves damage to a single, specific nerve.
+The nerve may be in the face, torso, arm or leg.
 Mononeuropathy, which may also be called focal neuropathy, often comes on suddenly.
 It's most common in older adults.

 Although mononeuropathy can cause severe pain, it usually doesn't cause any long-term problems.
 Symptoms usually lessen and disappear on their own over a few weeks or months.
-Signs and symptoms depend on which nerve is involved, and may include:
+Symptoms depend on which nerve is involved, and may include:

 - Paralysis on one side of your face